themeteorchef/santa-spotter/santa-spotter.md

 [Mapbox](http://mapbox.com) is a library and series of tools that allow you to design and implement custom maps.
 It relies on data from OpenStreetMap and other sources to create really slick, interactive maps.
 We're going to use Mapbox to do two things: create our world map and plot Santa _on that map_.
 The first thing we need to do, then, is initialize our map and get it on screen.

 #### Creating a Template to House Our Map

-Getting our template setup is ridiculously easy.
+Getting our template set up is ridiculously easy.
 First, we need to create a template that includes a `<div>` where we can tell Mapbox to load our map:

 <p class="block-header">/client/views/_santa-map.html</p>